 In linguistics, we focus on a digital philology of Ukrainian, combining computational, cognitive, and sociolinguistic perspectives.
 Ukrainian is a large and diverse European language that is spoken by at least 30 million people and poses intriguing sets of problems for research from a variety of perspectives - sociolinguistic, anthropological, grammatical, historical.
 Due to the political and societal marginalization of Ukrainian in the past, it is underrepresented in academic research and teaching.
 In comparison to other languages of this size and status, Ukrainian is still lacking in many computational resources such as corpora, taggers or other data sets and tools, even if much progress has been made in the last years.
 In the field of Ukrainian linguistics, we want to provide a space for research into Ukrainian, especially to develop computational resources for this language and provide learning opportunities for students and aspiring scholars.

 In the field of history, we want to offer new opportunities for research and teaching of Ukrainian history in a European context.
 The rich history of Ukraine, where empires and religions intersect, and national projects develop conflicting responses to the challenges of modernity, is paradigmatic for an in-depth understanding of the European past and present.
 While recent research has highlighted its relevance for the genocidal dimensions of the 20th century, the potential of Ukrainian history for the study of transnational entanglements has remained largely unexplored.
 It also exemplifies the importance of a conceptual shift from the conventional scheme of geopolitical games of “great powers” to the detailed study of grass-root actors in the processes of democratization and decentralization in the region.

 The members of our network are generously supported by a variety of grants that make their research stay here in Jena possible.
-Moreover, supported by the German Academic Exchange Service (DAAD), we are currently offering online teaching to Ukrainian students in our fields.
+Moreover, supported by the German Academic Exchange Service (DAAD)External link, we are currently offering online teaching to Ukrainian students in our fields.